The Bank of Nova Scotia

 Technical Summary

-STAGE 2 UPTRENDThe Bank of Nova Scotia is in a confirmed Stage 2 uptrend, with price holding above all major moving averages and trend structure remaining intact.
-Relative strength is moderate (RS Rating: 74), indicating performance broadly in line with the market.
+EMERGING TRENDThe Bank of Nova Scotia is attempting to emerge into an uptrend but lacks full moving average alignment.
+Relative strength is moderate (RS Rating: 71), indicating performance broadly in line with the market.
 Earnings growth of 35% provides fundamental context to the price action.
-Momentum will need to be maintained above the 50-day moving average to sustain this leadership phase.
+Volume support will be critical for the stock to resolve this consolidation to the upside.

 Trend Template (Minervini)